Understanding the SOAP Protocol

 - After inputting those values into the corresponding XML tags, click ‘submit request’ button to check the response.

-By reading the response, we are able to conclude that 1 unit of USD = 63.525 units of INR.
+By reading the response, we are able to conclude 5 plus 5 is 10.

-As explained at the beginning of this tutorial the SOAP messages are transported via HTTP protocol.
+As explained at the beginning of this SoapUI testing tutorial, the SOAP messages are transported via HTTP protocol.
 Let us take a look at the RAW messages.
 This will help us learn how the SOAP request and response were transported by HTTP.

 - The Request is posted to the webserver.
 Hence, the POST method of Http is used.

-- The SOAP Request is transported in the body of the Http message as shown below
+- The SOAP Request is transported in the body of the Http message.

 - After processing the request, the Http response code (200) is shown which means it is a success.
 The webserver has processed it successfully.